Climate Resilience

 Internal Carbon Pricing

-Currently, 5 projects have been supported by ICP, with a total investment of THB 159 million.
-It is expected that these projects will help reduce greenhouse gas emissions by a total of 7,550 tons of carbon dioxide equivalent per year.
+Currently (2021-2024), we have a total 16 projects have been supported by ICP, with a total investment of 1,439 million baht.
+These projects can reduce greenhouse gas emissions by a total of 266,253 tons of carbon dioxide equivalent per year.

 In addition, SCGP has developed and disclosed the management of climate change issues in accordance with the guidelines of the Task Force on Climate-related Financial Disclosures (TCFD) in four areas: Governance, Strategy, Risk Management, Metrics and Targets.